laboyd001/documentation/events/events_addtowaitlist_api.md

 **Success Message:** If the API request was successful, the following response message will be returned:
 ```
 {
-  "attendeeIds" : [ "a0wf4000005ElWQAA0", "a0wf4000005ElWRAA0" ],
+  "message" : "The Attendees were successfully added to the ticket waitlist.",
-  "message" : "The Attendees were successfully added to the ticket waitlist."
+  "attendeeIds" : [ "a0wf4000005ElWQAA0", "a0wf4000005ElWRAA0" ]
 }
 ```